 Healy Pass is one of Ireland's best drives

-Healy Pass is a mountain pass at an elevation of 298m (977ft) above the sea level located on the boundary of Cork and Kerry counties, on the peninsular southwest region of Ireland.
+Healy Pass is a mountain pass at an elevation of 298m (977ft) above sea level, located on the boundary between Cork and Kerry counties, in the peninsular southwest region of Ireland.

 How long does it take to drive Healy Pass?

 To drive the serpentine-like road without stopping will take most people between 20-25 minutes.
 However, the drive is very scenic and it’ll take longer.
-It’s one of the Ireland's greatest drives with beautiful views over Bantry Bay and the Kenmare river.
+It’s one of Ireland's greatest drives with beautiful views over Bantry Bay and the Kenmare River.
 The mountain landscape is breathtaking.
 The road winds through a desolate, otherworldly landscape, passing between two of the highest summits in the Caha mountain range.
-It is a very nice road that winds through the mountains at the west coast of Ireland.
-Well worth a visit.
+It is a very nice road that winds through the mountains on the west coast of Ireland, well worth a visit.
 Views are great on both sides of the pass.
 It's difficult to drive around Beara and not want to take lots of panoramic shots.

 Is Healy Pass open?

-Set high in the Caha mountain range on the south west part of the country, the weather on this zone is harsh and highly unpredictable.
-Caution required when traversing and the area is subject to fog and mist in the early morning and late evening.
+Set high in the Caha mountain range on the southwest part of the country, the weather in this zone is harsh and highly unpredictable.
+Caution is required when traversing, as the area is subject to fog and mist in the early morning and late evening.

 Is Healy Pass difficult?

 The road is truly wild, extremely bendy with hairpin turns and narrow parts through mountainous terrain.
 There is little traffic.
-The road to the summit is very steep, hitting an 18% of maximum gradient through some of the ramps.
-Take care if you are driving as spots are pretty tight.
+The road to the summit is very steep, with gradients reaching up to 18% through some of the ramps.
+Take care when driving, as spots are pretty tight.

 Image credit: Depositphotos